Q&A - Qualified Supervisor for GLP

 (2) Subsection (1) does not apply to a passenger who is an immediate family member of the person.

-The IDP is a nice to have item, but not necessary.
+The International Driving Permit (IDP) is a nice to have item, but not necessary.
 The IDP is only a translation of the person's driver's licence into other languages and does not have any authority in itself.

 Thanks for clearing this up!
 I was unsure because typically what i read in the icbc books only talks about the other class licenses for BC but mentions nothing about foreign licenses.
 I am assuming the same rules would apply if i were to travel to the USA?
-Since i read something about it being fine to drive in the states as long as i follow my restrictions (on this site's forum).
+Since i read something about it being fine to drive in the states as long as i follow my restrictions.